tenzir/tenzir/docs/docs/setup-vast/tune.md

 ### Approximate memory requirements

-A rough formula for estimating the memory requirements takes the configuration, the input data rate, and the amount of unique id address and string values in the input data stream into account.
+A rough formula for estimating the memory requirements takes the configuration, the input data rate, and the amount of unique IP address and string values in the input data stream into account.

 ```